 There has been a lot of news lately regarding the eCommerce monstrosity Amazon, first announcing they were buying an entire shipping company, Colis Prive’, and not long after the leaking of a document from 2013 stating that Amazon was, in fact, planning on becoming a full fledged shipping company.

-To understand the unique challenges that eCommerce presents for last mile delivery, Amazon is a perfect example.
+To understand the unique last mile delivery challenges that eCommerce presents, Amazon is a perfect example.
 First, shipping was Amazon’s #1 expense.
 Second, on several occasions Amazon was unable to get deliveries to their destination when promised, due to high volume of purchases.

 As the shift from brick and mortar to online retail continues, the difficulties of managing last mile delivery grows.
 New customer expectations regarding time to delivery, overall delivery experience, and open communication have forced online retailers to invest in new technological solutions to manage their delivery operations.

 There are many challenges when it comes to last mile delivery for eCommerce, but here are 4 that are most prominent:

 Did you know that 28% of the total delivery cost to a business comes from the last-mile?
 In general, this often gets passed on to the customer.
 When it doesn’t, it can have a negative impact on the bottom line.

 Cost is not a new issue, obviously, but new expectations, particularly regarding same-day/on-demand delivery has put a greater strain on budgets.
 Additionally, when it comes to online retail, there can be inconsistent demand, such as increasingly higher volumes of purchases during holidays.

 As mentioned earlier, Amazon had a real problem with this issue – their largest cost was fulfillment and their biggest challenge was last-mile delivery.
 For Amazon, owning the entire supply chain turned out to be the solution to handling the challenges of last-mile delivery.
 For other businesses though, this may not be the best option.